Sustainability and ESG

 Proportion Taxonomy Non Aligned

-6.10 Sea and coastal freight
+6.10 Sea and coastal freight including passenger activity

 Turnover